 Airbnb gives hosts the opportunity to turn on and off the Instant Book option.
 When you turn it off, you can first approve a booking request as guests will not be able to reserve your property automatically.

-Some hosts prefer Airbnb over Booking.com, while others have more success on Booking.com.
+Some property owners prefer Airbnb over Booking.com, while others have more success on Booking.com.
 At the end of the day, it depends on your type of property and location.

 To maximize exposure and earn more, you can list your property on Airbnb and Booking.com, as these are the biggest and most popular OTAs.